 Its seeds have been in use since ancient times in the preparation of many popular dishes in Mediterranean, Asian and Chinese cuisines.
 Along with other spicy items, it is being used as flavoring agent in chicken, fish, and meat dishes.

-Some Indian vegetarian (jeera daal, aaloo-jeera), chicken curries and rice dishes (biriyani, pulao) use cumin on regualr basis.
-The spice is also fovored in the Middle East, especially in meat and rice dishes.
+Some Indian vegetarian (jeera daal, aaloo-jeera), chicken curries and rice dishes (biryani, pulao) use cumin on a regualr basis.
+The spice is also a favorite in the Middle East, especially in meat and rice dishes.

-In India and Pakistan, cumin seeds employed extensively in the food industry in the preparations of candies, condiments, appetizers and soft-drinkks (jal-jeera, aam panna, etc).
+In India and Pakistan, cumin seeds employed extensively in the food industry in the preparations of candies, condiments, appetizers and soft drinks (Jal-jeera, aam panna, etc.).

 Black cumin (kala-jeera) seeds are popular spice ingredients in Persian and Mughlai cuisine.

 Cumin seeds should be used in limited amounts as food.
-Too much spices in the food can cause gastrointestinal irritation, indigeston, and stomach ulcers.(Medical disclaimer).
+Too many spices in the food can cause gastrointestinal irritation, indigestion, and stomach ulcers.(Medical disclaimer).